yashrao2607/Assignment/README.md

 1. Clone this repository: git clone (https://github.com/yashrao2607/Assignment.git)
 2. Open the project in Android Studio
 3. Sync Gradle and run the application on an emulator or physical device

-## Future Enhancements

-- Implement remaining clickable sections with appropriate screens
-- Add animations for smoother transitions between screens
-- Integrate with a mock backend for data persistence
-- Implement dark/light theme toggle

-## License

-This project is licensed under the MIT License - see the [LICENSE](LICENSE) file for details.

 ## Acknowledgements